 Training is required when levied by the GCA for contracts with CUI.
 DOD contractors are required to take training annually per the DoDI 5200.48.
+Industry should note that this is different from the 32 CFR 2002 which requires training every two years.

 The Center for Development of Security Excellence (CDSE) has CUI training available.
-While this training fulfills CUI training requirements, contractors have the option of developing their own training as long as it contains the mandatory 11 topics covered in DoDI 5200.48.
+While this training fulfills CUI training requirements, contractors have the option of developing their own training as long as it contains the mandatory 11 topics covered in CUI Notice 2016-01.